trotter-suzuki-mpi/trotter-suzuki-mpi/src/Python/doc/source/reference.rst

     **Parameters**

-    * `grid` : Lattice object
+    * `grid` : Lattice2D object
         Define the geometry of the simulation.
     * `state` : State object
         System's state.
     * `approx_cloud_radius` : float, optional
-        Radius of the circle, centered at the Lattice's origin, where the vortex core is expected to be.
+        Radius of the circle, centered at the Lattice2D's origin, where the vortex core is expected to be.
 Need for a better accuracy.

     **Returns**